-Article 29 of the Constitution of India, 1950 secures cultural and education rights of minorities.
+Article 29 of the Constitution of India, 1950 secures the cultural and educational rights of minorities.
 Article 30 empowers minorities to establish and run educational institutions.
 The petitioner argued that the communities in each state in which they are in minority are denied these fundamental rights.

 The petitioner believes that the nation-wide determination of minority status is “arbitrary, irrational and offensive”.
-It is discriminatory based on religion.
-And violates Articles 14, 15, 21, 29 and 30 of the Constitution of India, 1950.
+It is discriminatory based on religionand violates Articles 14, 15, 21, 29 and 30 of the Constitution of India, 1950.
 Moreover, the Central Government has ignored the precedent in TMA Pai Foundation v.
-State of Karnataka: this eleven bench judgment establishes the state as a unit for identifying and declaring minority communities.
+State of Karnataka.
+This eleven judge-bench judgment establishes the state as a unit for identifying and declaring minority communities.

-The petitioner had filed a similar PIL in 2017 seeking grant of minority status to Hindus in states where they are in minority.
-However, the Supreme Court bench led by then Chief Justice Ranjan Gogoi had directed Upadhyay to approach the National Commission for Minorities.
-And asked him to withdraw the case.
+The petitioner had filed a similar PIL in 2017 seeking grant of minority status to Hindus in states where they are a minority.
+However, the Supreme Court bench led by then Chief Justice Ranjan Gogoi had directed Upadhyay to approach the National Commission for Minorities, asking him to withdraw the case.